roballsopp/vtt-creator/README.md

 If you are running the backend, you'll need to make sure the `API_URL` environment variable in the `.env.dev` file is set to point at your running api instance.
 This variable points at `http://localhost:3001` by default.

-If you are not running the backend, make sure the `API_URL` env var is empty or not present: `APIURL=`.
+If you are not running the backend, make sure the `API_URL` env var is empty or not present: `API_URL=`.
 This will disable any features in this application that require api access.